Actipro/WPF-Controls/Documentation/topics/editors/pickers/singlepicker.md

 ## Minimum and Maximum Values

-Minimum and maximum values may be assigned via the [Maximum](xref:@ActiproUIRoot.Controls.Editors.SinglePicker.Maximum) and [Minimum](xref:@ActiproUIRoot.Controls.Editors.SinglePicker.Minimum) properties.
+Minimum and maximum values may be assigned via the [Maximum](xref:@ActiproUIRoot.Controls.Editors.Primitives.NumberPickerBase`1.Maximum) and [Minimum](xref:@ActiproUIRoot.Controls.Editors.Primitives.NumberPickerBase`1.Minimum) properties.

 No values can be committed that lay outside of the inclusive range created by those properties.

 ## Incrementing/Decrementing

-Value changes alter the current number component by `1`, which is the default for the [SmallChange](xref:@ActiproUIRoot.Controls.Editors.SinglePicker.SmallChange) property.
+Value changes alter the current number component by `1`, which is the default for the [SmallChange](xref:@ActiproUIRoot.Controls.Editors.Primitives.NumberPickerBase`1.SmallChange) property.

 ## Rounding Decimal Places

 The [RoundingDecimalPlace](xref:@ActiproUIRoot.Controls.Editors.SinglePicker.RoundingDecimalPlace) property determines the maximum decimal place at which to round floating-point numbers.
-It defaults to `7` but can be set to any value in the range `0` to `7`.
+It defaults to `6` but can be set to any value in the range `0` to `6`.
 Or set the value to `null` to prevent rounding.

 ## Sample XAML